awesomefoss/Scavenger-Hunt-Task-1/README.md

 ## How to create a "New" Branch ?

 ### **Step 01**
-As now you've forked this repository and you've a copy of the main repository for yourselves, you can see the number of branch/branches your copy has.
-By clicking "main".
+As now you've forked this repository and you've a copy of the main repository for yourselves, you can see the number of branch/branches your copy has, by clicking "main".
 As shown in the image you'll get the names of all your branches.

 <img width="820" alt="Branch" src="https://github.com/awesomefoss/Scavenger-Hunt-Task-1/assets/96643952/438fb7cf-8a02-4f86-881c-4107196a1daa">